33 Profitable Businesses To Start With 50k in Kenya

 These events require cakes, and you can make good money from a bakery business.
 You will need an oven, mixer, pans, bowls, etc. These items and the ingredients can cost up to 30k.
 You can use the rest of the money for licenses and rent.

-You can create social media accounts and a YouTube channel to market your products and services, and eventually, you can also monetise your channel and start earning money.
+You can create social media accounts and a YouTube channel to market your products and services, and eventually, you can also monetize your channel and start earning money.

 If you have carpentry skills, you can start a furniture business.
 Kenyans love to refurbish their houses with smart seats, tables, and beds.
 In addition, with more businesses opening up, you will have clients to install shelves and counters for them.
 Furthermore, most offices also need office furniture, which you can supply.